OpenDiS/OpenDiS/doc/installation/compilation/compilation_overview.md

 * If none of the tests fail but the hanging still happens when running the python-based examples, then the issue is with the compilation of `pyexadis`.
 First make sure that the python installation used to run is the same as the python installation used for compilation, e.g. see [previous issue](#pyexadis-import-errors).
 If the issue remains, try using a different combination of compilers and python installations.
 * If `test_cuda` fails then the issue is likely with the CUDA compiler
 * If `test_kokkos` fails then the issue is with the compilation of Kokkos
+* If `test_system` fails then the issue is likely with the use of unified memory
 * If `test_exadis` fails then the issue is with the compilation of ExaDiS

 Try using a different combination of compilers to resolve compatibility issues.
 Some known issues are: